emberjs/rfcs/.github/PULL_REQUEST_TEMPLATE/advance-to-recommended.md

 - [ ] If the proposal updates or replaces an existing feature, high-quality codemods are available
 - [ ] If needed, Ember debugging tools as well as popular IDE support have been updated to support the feature.
 - [ ] If the feature is part of a suite of features that were designed to work together for best ergonomics, the other features are also ready to be "Recommended".

+## Criteria for moving to Recommended (required)

+<-- Copy and paste the criteria for "Recommended" from the Ready For Release stage here -->

+A set of criteria for moving this RFC to the Recommended Stage, following release:

+1.
+2.